 - Up to $675 per week in lost income for 400 weeks or until surviving children are at least 18;

 - Medical expenses accrued during the injury, prior to death;

-Employee Responsibilities After Workplace Injury
+Employee Responsibilities After a Workplace Injury

-- Abiding by written safety policies and procedures at the time of the accident;
+- Abiding by written safety policies and procedures at the time of the accident.

 - Notify your employer if you move to a new location and when you are able to return to full or part-time employment.
 Also, make sure to report your weekly earnings.